 1) Ukulele is a perfect instrument in case you on are a bike trip or traveling.
 You just throw it in your backpack and you are good to go.
 Imagine trying to do that with a cello, guitar or a piano?
 This makes the ukuleles extremely portable.
 Planes, trains, cars, buses, and boats—there’s no limit to where you and your uke can travel.
 You might forget you’re even carrying it.

-2) The ukulele is probably the least intimidating musical instrument out there.
+2) The ukulele is probably the least intimidating musical instruments out there.
 You don’t need to get a music major to pick up the ukulele—you don’t even have to be able to read the music sheet.
 A uke has just four strings, compared to six on the guitar, so the chord shapes are much easier.
 Also the fact that ukuleles have soft nylon strings as opposed to steel guitar strings won’t make you contort your fingers into odd shapes or give you calluses.

 There are a so many easy songs to learn on the ukulele using only two easy chords.
 For example, Joe Cocker classic, “Feeling Alright” only uses C and F.